 Skills and specializations are improved by spending XP.
-The table to the right shows the cost of raising each by 1 point.
+The table to the right shows the base cost of raising each by 1 point.
 Subtract your Lore from this base cost (to a minimum of 1) to determine the actual XP cost for you.
 No skill or specialization can be raised higher than 5.
 Any racial bonuses or penalties do not count as skill levels for the purposes of determining cost or level limits.

 Training (Optional Rule)

 Improving a skill or specialization may require expenditures of time and/or money in addition to XP.
 Under this optional rule, training requires a number of weeks of focused study and practice equal to double the level that you are trying to gain, with a minimum of 1 week.
 For example, improving from level 4 in Healing to level 5 requires 10 weeks of training with access to proper facilities and equipment.
 Additionally, if the number of weeks training would be greater than your Lore plus your Reason, you must find a trainer whose level is higher than yours.
 Most trainers will require a fee of 10-100 ep per week depending on the rarity of the skill.

 The available skills are listed below with guidelines on when each can be applied.
 They can be used in multiple ways, and part of the fun should be in trying to find creative ways to make use of your strengths.
-In general, it is good to have at least one person in the party who is good at each skill, and everyone will usually want to have some skill in both Reaction and Resistance and at least one of Aim, Arcana, or Melee.
+In general, it is good to have at least one person in the party who is good at each skill, and everyone will usually want to have some skill in both Reflex and Resistance and at least one of Aim, Arcana, or Melee.

 Certain abilities can grant you access to new skills that are not on this list.
 In such a case, you treat the new skill exactly like any of the standard ones, including spending XP to increase your bonus in the skill.